Aurel-R/cma/README.md

 /* be sure the cm->s have a len >= at str_size */
 ```

-In the same way, you can't affect directly a pointer in CM, from CM.
+In the same way, you can't affect directly a pointer in cm, from cm.
 For do this and to avoid duplicating data with a memcpy, you can use the
 macro cm\_ptr\_to()
 ```